nolanschan/Speaker-Identification-using-GMMs/README.md

 Test data: One unseen voice clip ("no") for the same 6 speakers were tested.

-# Installation
+## Installation

-You need to install only these (tested with):
+In order to run this code:

-    1. Install Anaconda 64 bit Python 3.9 version (https://www.anaconda.com/products/distribution)
+1. Install Anaconda 64-bit Python 3.9 (https://www.anaconda.com/products/distribution)
 2.  pip install python_speech_features (for extracting MFCC features)
 3.  pip install librosa (for data visualization)

-Note : Directory path used for train and test corpus in code train_models.py and test_speaker.py needs to be properly set depending upon the path where you download the data-set.
+Note : Directory path used for train and test data in code train_models.py and test_speaker.py needs to be properly set depending upon the path where you download the data-set.

-# Future Work
+## Future Work

 Due to the small dataset used, the model was only successful about 2/3 of the time at identifying the speaker.
 To improve the performance, more voice samples (available in the main Speech Commands Dataset) will likely be needed for training.